Autodesk/maya-hydra/test/lib/mayaUsd/render/mayaToHydra/README.md

 - Before each test, a new file will be opened and the renderer will be switched to Hydra.
 If you need to switch between renderers, you can use the `self.setHdStormRenderer()` and `self.setViewport2Renderer()` methods.

 # Best practices
 - Don't skip tests unless necessary.
 If a test requires a certain plugin to be loaded, don't skip the test if the plugin fails to load, as this will falsely be reported as a pass.
-For such cases, prefer setting the `_extraPluginsToLoad` variable in your test class.
+For such cases, prefer setting the `_requiredPlugins` variable in your test class.
 - Use relative paths in test data to make sure the tests will work anywhere.
 - Prefer storing USD data in text-form .usda instead of binary, for readability and ease of modification should a test need to be tweaked.